Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 What if your colors do not match my trim paint?

-Most of the other colors are earth tones.
+Most of the colors are earth tones.
 If you can find a good color match, or a color you like, you would do well to get your gutters in that color, and maybe re-paint the rest of your trim to match, if needed.
-Most all other installers will charge you extra for these other colors, than white or dark brown that hey would stock. they have done this so much now that they have trained home owners to the point that white gutters account for about 70% of what is being installed.
-It is of course simple to just draw from their large stock of white parts they can buy in volume.
+Most all other installers will charge you extra for colors other than white or dark brown that they keep in stock.
+They have done this so much now that they have trained most Homeowners to the point that white gutters account for around 60% of what is being installed.
+It is of course simple to just draw from their stock of white parts they can buy in volume.

-Like I said above, I do stock only white parts, since I get so much call for it, but I do get tired of doing white so often, and it shows mildew very badly.
+I actually discourage our Clients from choosing white or other light colors, because it shows mildew stains so badly.
+Like buying a white car and needing to wash it twice as often.
 I feel that it ought to be a matter of customer service to provide the right color suited for your house.
-It is true that it does cost us more to provide other colors and have to make these small purchases for one job.
-It is a major hassle to spend an extra part of my day getting those other colored parts, not to mention having to spray paint the corners and the other specialty downspout elbow parts I use (especially on a rainy days).
+It is true it does cost me more to provide other color options and have to make these small purchases for each gutter job.
+It is a hassle to spend an extra part of my day getting those other colored parts, not to mention having to spray paint the corners and the other specialty downspout elbow parts I use (especially on a rainy days).
 But I would rather it look right, like it was meant to be on your house, and you feel good about my work when I am done.
 It is much better for my referral business as well.

 Downspouts & Elbows